ivanvovk/durian-pytorch/README.md

 ![pipeline](https://user-images.githubusercontent.com/9570420/81863803-6f0ba300-9574-11ea-9f02-481c2bba81f0.png)

 Here are some of the most notable differences from vanilla DurIAN:
-* Prosodic boundary markers aren't used (we don't have them labeled), and thus there's no 'skip states' exclusion of prosodic boundaries' hidden states.
+* Prosodic boundary markers aren't used (we didn't have them labeled), and thus there's no 'skip states' exclusion of prosodic boundaries' hidden states.
-* Style codes aren't used too (same).
+* Style codes aren't used too (same reason).
 * Simpler network architectures.
 * No Prenet in decoder.
 * No attention used in decoder.